 We will need separate forms ID1 for L, M and N.

 Which parts of the form to complete

 You must complete section A.

-Section B must be completed by a conveyancer, a Chartered Legal Executive or, if you go to a Land Registry office in person, one of our staff.
+Section B must be completed by a conveyancer, a Chartered Legal Executive or, if you go to an HM Land Registry office in person, one of our staff.

 Verification of identity